onflow/Flow-Working-Groups/README.md

 ## How to join a working group?

 Each working group meets at a regular cadence.
 The meetings are public and **anyone** can join.
-Meeting invites are published on the groups forum topic summarized below.
+Meeting invites are published on the [group's forum topic](https://forum.flow.com/c/governance/flow-working-groups/40) summarized below.
 Please subscribe to the forum topics to receive a notification for the next meeting.
 Meeting cadence, agendas, past meeting and other information can be found in each of the working group sub-folders.

 Additionally, groups also have a dedicated Discord channel for async discussions.